Summary: Learn how to plan for growth in your law firm in this comprehensive guide.

 The most common way law firms grow is through recruiting and hiring associate lawyers.
 In smaller firms, recruiting often takes the form of reviewing unsolicited resumes submitted from local law school graduates.
 From the crop of resumes, the firm chooses applicants to interview.
 Either the firm's management committee or all of the partners talk with the applicants and gradually reach consensus on the best candidates for the firm.

 In larger firms, recruiting has become a fine art.
 Recruiting committees, and in some cases full-time recruiting coordinators, spend many hours seeking out the best law school graduates, visiting law schools to interview students, following up with visits to the firm, entertaining candidates and, eventually, making hiring offers.
-In the larger law firm, the time devoted to recruiting may rival the time devoted to management of the firm as a whole.
+In the larger law firm, the time devoted to recruiting may rival the time devoted to the management of the firm as a whole.

 Despite the fact that the number of law school graduates has risen rapidly during the past few decades, the competition for the "cream of the crop" remains strong.
 Recruiting is a time-consuming and expensive part of management in medium-sized and large law firms, with many lawyer and staff hours devoted to securing the "right" new lawyers.